tusharkanta/ML_DL/README.md

-Online annotation is completed for all 102 images.

 WARNING:tensorflow:From /usr/local/lib/python3.6/dist-packages/tensorflow_core/python/ops/math_grad.py:1424: where (from tensorflow.python.ops.array_ops) is deprecated and will be removed in a future version.
 Instructions for updating:
 Use tf.where in 2.0, which has the same broadcast rule as np.where